top of page

 The archival missions of the Lunar Codex are part of the most significant placement of contemporary arts on the Moon in over fifty years.

-And if Orion was the prelude to the archival missions, Freya is the Codex's epilogue - its attempt to contribute to the Voyager legacy of humanity seeking to communicate its existence beyond our solar system.
+And if Orion was the prelude to the archival missions, Freya is the Codex's epilogue - its attempt to contribute to the Voyager legacy of humanity seeking to communicate its existence beyond our system.

 Inspiring the Present and the Future